Khoon Bhari Maang: Music

-The tune of the song "Main Teri Hoon Jaanam" is copied from the theme song of the British film Chariots of Fire.
+The tune of the song "Main Teri Hoon Jaanam" is inspired from the theme song of the British film Chariots of Fire.

 Reception

 Reviews towards Khoon Bhari Maang were positive, with most of the critics' praise being directed towards Rekha's performance.
 In a 2000 article reviewing the last two decades in Hindi cinema, Bhawana Somaaya from The Hindu wrote: "Rakesh Roshan offers Rekha the role of a lifetime in Khoon Bhari Maang."
 M.L.
 Dhawan from The Tribune, while documenting the famous Hindi films of 1988, argued: "With Khoon Bhari Maang, Rakesh Roshan destroyed the myth that it was essential to have a hero as the protagonist and that heroines were there just to serve as interludes and mannequins."